NJUVISION/fixed-point/index.md

 [Result](./scripts/result.png)

-Value of lrs_fixed_real.pth to be shown
+Value of lrs_fixed_real.pth to be shown below

 **TODO**